 After the $57.25 million scandal with Greenway’s EHR system, other companies that didn’t learn the lesson got fined.
 In 2020, Konica Minolta Healthcare Americas was penalized for false claims about the meaningful use of its EHR products.
 The company had to pay a $500,000 penalty.

-Therefore, if you use or provide EHR health information technology (HIT), make sure to play by the rules.
+Therefore, if you deal with implementing EMR system use or providing EHR health information technology (HIT), make sure to play by the rules.

 Electronic health records solutions must comply with the EHR certification requirements for the USA.
 The requirements for an EHR to meet the certification standards are pretty strict.
 Based on the latest health IT edition there are 8 ONC’s certification criteria for EHRs.
 Each includes subcategories detailing what exactly an EHR owner must do to stay compliant.

 It’s necessary to implement healthcare data segmentation, record all customer details, and follow other electronic health record certification requirements.
 Want to know more about key EHR certification requirements?

 Discover the main EHR certification criteria with an explanation on how to satisfy them in our article.

 What is EHR Certification and Why it is Important?

 We have already explained what is an EHR system and its main applications.
 Now, it’s time to talk about the legal aspects.
 Since EHR products process highly secure personal information, special certification is essential.